What to do when things go wrong: using challenges, messiness and discomfort as resource

 This session will feature a mix of whole group discussions, small group (peer-led) discussions and a substantial teaching component.
 The workshop will explore the following subjects:

-• How messiness in the PhD can ultimately be beneficial
+- Exploring how problems in research can ultimately be beneficial

-• The Next Moment Method, for addressing difficult situations with greater ease and uplift – this comprises a simple practice that recentres attention on personal agency and the ability to make a new, more helpful decision or select a ‘better-feeling’ thought in each moment
+- The Next Moment Method, for addressing the difficult emotions that may arise in the research – this comprises a simple practice that recentres attention on personal agency and the ability to select a ‘better-feeling’ thought in each moment

 Participants will also be encouraged to discuss problems they are currently facing or which they anticipate at later stages of their PhD; and to brainstorm possible solutions and alternative approaches with each other.

-This peer-led practice draws on participants’ collective experiences and wisdom, and offers them reassurance that they are not alone in dealing with challenges in their research.
+By inviting participants to share their experiences, this workshop will also draw on collective experiences and wisdom, and offer participants reassurances that they are not alone in dealing with challenges in their research.

 Learning outcomes